26 Best Things to Do in Bainbridge Island WA 2026

 Read Best Michelin Star Restaurants

 The Suquamish Tribe is a Native American tribe on Bainbridge Island.
 They speak the Lushootseed language.
-The museum preserves the records and artifacts related to the Suquamish Tribe lived in earlier days.
-This tribe now lived in the Port Madison area in Washington.
-Old Man House and Baba’s Web site are the most significant places.
+The museum preserves the records and artefacts related to the Suquamish Tribe that lived in earlier days.
+This tribe now lives in the Port Madison area in Washington.
+Old Man House and Baba’s website are the most significant places.

-The museum has several photographs telling the tribal life stories of the culture back in the 1860s to the present day.
+The museum has several photographs that tell the stories of tribal life from the 1860s to the present day.
 Archaeologists retrieved 496 artifacts from the Old Man House.

 You will see old jewelry, smoking pipes, and harpoon points.
-The main gallery has a permanent exhibit named Ancient Shores- Changing Tides between the two galleries.
+Between the two galleries, the main gallery has a permanent exhibit named Ancient Shores—Changing Tides.
 It portrays historical documents, artworks, and photographs.
-Few of the historical pieces are 300 years old.
+A few of the historical pieces are 300 years old.

 Admission fee: